Paul3111/yahtzee/README.md

 This bot idea comes from playing a lot of ‘Total War’ games, and the fact that AI player actions are given precedence given the state of the game.

-Our yahtzee ai player uses dice which are assigned weights given their resulting value.
+Our yahtzee AI player uses dice which are assigned weights given their resulting value.

 <img src="./support/screenshots/BotScreenshot_1.png" alt="alt_text" height="200px">